Bermuda Race Roll of Honour

 Thomas Fleming Day

-An English-born American, the visionary Thomas Fleming Day founded the Bermuda Race in 1906 with the revolutionary aim of providing an ocean race for amateur sailors in normal boats.
+An English-born American citizen, the visionary Thomas Fleming Day founded the Bermuda Race in 1906 with the revolutionary aim of providing an ocean race for amateur sailors in normal boats.
 In the process, he started the world’s oldest regularly scheduled long-distance ocean sailing race.